stoull/Notebook/Git_Basics.md

 ```

 ```
+git rebase -i HEAD~N
-git reset --soft HEAD^     # Use --soft if you want to keep your changes git reset --hard HEAD^     # Use --hard if you don't care about keeping the changes you made
+git reset --soft HEAD^n     # Use --soft if you want to keep your changes git reset --hard HEAD^n     # Use --hard if you don't care about keeping the changes you made
 ```

 已上传到服务器的commit:

 ```
-git revert HEAD
+git revert HEAD^n

 Your changes will now be reverted and ready for you to commit: